 - Three or More Exams on Same Day: Students who have three or more exams on the same day may request relief by contacting the instructors of the courses to request one of the exams be rescheduled to a different day.
 If the issue is not resolved, then students may contact the Registrar’s Office at email@example.com where a staff member will assist you and your instructors in making special arrangements for you to take one of the exams on a different day.

-To the fullest extent allowed by law, any student who is delinquent in the payment of tuition or other fees, or against whom Illinois Tech holds a record of indebtedness, is not given a diploma, a certificate of scholastic standing, or a copy of his or her transcript until such indebtedness has been fully paid.
+To the fullest extent allowed by law, any student who is delinquent in the payment of tuition or other fees, or against whom Illinois Tech holds a record of indebtedness, is not given a diploma, a certificate of scholastic standing, or a copy of their transcript until such indebtedness has been fully paid.
 While indebted to Illinois Tech, students are not allowed to register or attend classes for an ensuing semester.
 Illinois Tech may affect the withdrawal of any student who, through oversight, has been allowed to register contrary to this regulation.
 Student loans that are due during a semester or summer session and are not paid or renewed by the end of the term are also subject to this regulation.